raramuridesign/AI-JustAnotherRepo/common-ai-phrases-introductory-and-transitional.md

 # Extended lists for introductory and transitional phrases

-Here is the combined list of phrases with duplicates removed:

 ### Introductory Phrases:
 1. "In this blog post, we will discuss…"
 2. "To begin with…"